jjvanzon/Circular-Language-Spec/spec/system-interfaces/assignment.md

 | __Get Value `=>` <br> Set Value `<=`__ |
 |         *(opposite direction)*         |

-Since this would sort of indicate the direction of the flow of the data.
+Since this might sort of indicate the direction of the flow of the data.
 But the price of inconsistency might not be worth that intuitivity, and might actually be less intuitive.

 |  ![](images/2.%20Assignment.003.png)   |
 |:--------------------------------------:|